 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
 Further information on the features and operation of the 1D Mark IV and CL can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Leica CL Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Leica CL?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark IV: